 - The setting of the Everworld book series, although in the modern day, is an alternate universe where all the mythological creatures and deities ran away to.

 - The Age Of Legends in The Wheel of Time, basically a Utopia fueled by Magitek.
 It didn't end well.

 - And the time that is actually called the Age of Myths in The Wheel of Time is implied to be our own modern age.

-- The war 3000 years ago between the Old World and the New.
+- In Sword of Truth the war 3000 years ago between the Old World and the New.
 The Keep, the Confessors, the Chimes, Chainfire, the Palace of the Prophets, the Bond with Lord Rahl, innumerable books of magic, constructed spells, the Journey Books, the Towers of Perdition, and even the antagonist and the protagonist are all remnants of that war, brought back as the last smidgeon of that war.

 - The age of The Gunslingers in The Dark Tower and of the Great Old Ones before them.
 Basically same as the above.